MarioAvolio/MarioAvolio/README.md

 -->

 - 💻 I’m currently studying on University of Calabria.
-- 🌱 I’m currently learning Python🐍, JavaScript.
+- 🌱 I’m currently learning Python🐍 and JavaScript.
 - 📫 How to reach me: marioavolio1999@gmail.com